Employer Insights

 New Hire Reporting

-Businesses in Oregon must submit certain information to the state when they hire new employees under Oregon New Hire Reporting Law.
+Businesses in Oregon must submit certain information to the state when new employees are hired under the Oregon New Hire Reporting Law.

 Oregon New Hire Reporting is administered by the Oregon Department of Justice, Child Support Program.

-When a new employee is hired, employers must report them to the Oregon Department of Justice, Child Support Program within 20 days, along with certain employee and employer information.
+When a new employee is hired, employers must report him or her to the Oregon Department of Justice, Child Support Program within 20 days, along with certain employee and employer information.

 Employers can report new hires either by mailing or faxing the Oregon New Hire Reporting Form or by using the Employer Services Portal.